 How to copy text and images from a web page

-How to copy text and images from a web page.
+How to copy text from a web page

 To copy text from a web page, find the beginning of the text you want to copy.
-Press and hold the left mouse button, then drag the mouse from the top left to the bottom right of the entire selection of text you wish to copy.
+Press and hold the left mouse button.
+Then, drag the mouse from the top-left to the bottom-right part of the section of text you want to copy.

-To paste the text in a blank or existing document (Notepad, Microsoft Word, etc.), on your keyboard, press the keyboard shortcut CTRL+V or right-click where you wish to paste the text and click Paste.
+To paste text, place your cursor in the appropriate location and press the keyboard shortcut key combination Ctrl+V, or right-click where you want to paste the text and click Paste.

-The text will be copied from the web page to the new or existing document.
-From there, you can change the formatting of the text (bold, italics, font color or size, etc.)
+The text is copied from the web page to a new or existing document.
+From there, you can change the formatting of the text (bold, italics, font color or size, etc.).

-Tip: When pasting text into a program such as Microsoft Word that supports formatting, the format, font, and layout of the text may be copied along with the text.
-If you want to copy text without the formatting, use the paste special or paste text feature of the program you're pasting the text into.
+When pasting text in a program that supports formatting, like Microsoft Word, the format, font, and layout of the text may be copied.
+If you want to copy text without the formatting, use the paste special or paste text feature of the program you are pasting the text.

-To save an image, right-click any image on a website to view the properties menu for that image, as shown below.
-If you wish to copy that image into another document, click the Copy image option from the menu.
-If you wish to save the image file to your computer, so it can be used or uploaded elsewhere choose the Save image as option.
+To save (download) an image, right-click any image on a website to view the properties menu for that image, as shown below.
+If you want to copy that image into another document, click the Copy image option from the menu.
+If you want to save the image file to your computer, so it can be used or uploaded elsewhere choose the Save image as option.

-If you selected the Save image as option a Save As window will open, allowing you to select where to save the image and to change the name of the image file.
-Click the Save button to save the image to your computer.
+If you selected the Save image as option, a Save As or Save Picture window would open, allowing you to choose where to save the image and to change the name.
+Click the Save button to save the picture to your computer.

-Notice: Some web pages may disable the right-click ability or have their page setup that prevents copying images using the above method.
+Some web pages may disable the right-click ability or have their page setup to prevent the copying or saving of images using the above method.

 Pasting the image

 If you selected the Copy image option, that image is saved to the clipboard.
-To paste the image in a blank or existing document (Microsoft Word, WordPad, etc.), on your keyboard, press CTRL+V in the document or right-click where you want to paste the image and select the Paste option.
+To paste the image, move the cursor to where you want to paste and press Ctrl+V or right-click where you want to paste the image and select Paste.

 The act of copying text and images is not illegal.
-However, how you use the information may be restricted by the web page's copyright.
-For example, copying all text from a web page and using it on another web page is against most sites copyrights because it's duplicating their content and likely making money from Internet advertising.
+However, how you use the information may be restricted by the web page's Copyright.
+For example, copying all text from a web page and using it on another web page is against most sites' Copyrights because it's duplicating their content.

-Tip: Most copyright related information is found through the copyright links or legal pages found on the bottom of most web pages.
+Most Copyright related information is found in the Copyright links or legal pages found on the bottom of most web pages.

-There are dozens of online services that can help share text between computers and other Internet users online.
-Below are a few of our favorites.
+There are multiple online services to help share text between computers and other Internet users online.
+Below are two of our favorites.

 Pastebin - By far one of the best places to paste your code and other text.
-The services requires no log in to paste text but does offer a log in option for those wanting to edit or delete posted text.
-The service also has browser plugins to paste text and apps for all major smart phones and tablet devices.
+The service requires no login to paste text but does offer a login option for those wanting to edit or delete posted text.
+The service also has browser plugins to paste text and apps for all major smartphones and tablet devices.

 Evernote - One of the most popular online sharing services.
-Evernote is a free collaboration and note taking service that allows you to save notes, clippings, video, pictures, word documents, and much more.
+Evernote is a free collaboration and note taking service that lets you save notes, clippings, video, pictures, word documents, and more.

-ScrapBook - This great plugin allows any Firefox user to save web pages and even snippets of web pages to read and edit or view later.
+ScrapBook - This great plugin lets any Firefox user save web pages and snippets of web pages to read and edit or view later.